SurrogateInc/surrortg-sdk/docs/source/easy_games_to_hook_up.md

 sudo python3 -m games.rvr.game
 ```

-or by modifying the systemd file controller-rpi.service by changing the game module path in the line starting with "Environment=GAME_MODULE=" to use games.rvr.game and running at your folder root:
+or by modifying the systemd file controller-rpi.service by changing the game module
+path in the line starting with `Environment=GAME_MODULE=` to use games.rvr.game
+and running at your folder root:

 ```
 ./scripts/setup-systemd.sh